van-8/HarmonyEarth/_build/html/_sources/themes.md

 Is it your fault you don't speak Dzongka?
 Only a few 100,000 people, ? what % of humanity?

 **Is it a 5 year old child's fault if they are a white supremecist?** Through pure luck of birth, everything the child has ever experienced groomed them towards hating people with differing carotene pigments in adipos tissue and melanin concentration in their epidermis.
+The same luck that decided your mother-tongue created a hate-filled environment of parents, media, and life experiences.
+If this hate motivates a crime, where is the fault?

+In some jurisdictions, children under 12 are considered incapable of breaking the law and are considered victims instead of offenders.